GoogleCloudPlatform/recaptcha-enterprise-google-tag-manager/README.md

     * This is what loads the necessary library.
     * **Important:** The tag will not work properly if this step is missed.
 8. Setup **Triggers** for all points during the user experience where you want the reCAPTCHA Tag to make an execute request to reCAPTCHA **except for the form submission or other event you want to actually score**.
-    * Adding these strategically helps reCAPTCHA better identify bad actors.
+    * Adding these strategically for meaningful user interactions with your site helps reCAPTCHA better identify bad actors.
+    * Avoid adding a trigger on page load as the data available at this point in the user journey is limited and not useful.
     * To setup a **Trigger** click in the **Triggering** box, click on the plus (**+**) and within the **Choose a Trigger** window select the plus (**+**) in the top right corner, then click within the **Trigger Configuration** box and select anything you want to act as the trigger (use a trigger group under other if you want to group multiple actions into a single trigger), configure it, name it, and save.
 9. Once all **Triggers** are setup save the tag configuration (the overlay will close and you'll be left with the list of tags), then right click on each of the **Firing Triggers** (these Trigger Groups that were just created) next to (associated with) your reCAPTCHA tag and **Copy Link Address** for each and paste them into a doc/notepad.
 The last number in these URLs (i.e. 77 for a URL that looks like this: https://tagmanager.google.com/#/container/accounts/123456789/containers/12345678/workspaces/1234/triggers/77) is the **Trigger** identifier.
 Use these numbers (77 in this example) to configure your reCAPTCHA Tag **Trigger** to **Action** mapping.
 The **Action** in this mapping should be descriptive and human readable (a to z and underscores allowed) as this helps with troubleshooting should it be necessary.
 Set **Yes** for any action you expressly want the reCAPTCHA data saved to the data layer for (this data will be pulled from the data layer, sent with your event, and parsed to generate a reCAPTCHA score - more details on setting this up can be found in the next section).